MichaelAdebayo/SchoolProject/README.md

 - Access the dashboard to view client data.
 - Export the data to perform cleaning and preprocessing.
 - Follow the guided process to clean and validate the exported data.
-- Utilize the cleaned data for analysis, reporting, or any other purposes.
+- Utilize the cleaned data for analysis and reporting

-For more detailed instructions on using the application, refer to the [user documentation](docs/user-manual.md).

 ## Contributions

 For this project, my primary contributions were focused on the backend and SQL portion.
 Specifically, my contributions include:

 - Migrating and implementing the project to its own server(cloudways)
-- Implementing the database integration and query mechanisms using SQL.
+- Implementing database integration and query using SQL.
 - Ensuring data security through encryption techniques and secure authentication.